Manchester City F.C. in international football: UEFA and FIFA competitions

-Statistics are correct as of 5 October 2022.

 Non-UEFA competitions

+By club

+Manchester City have played against 72 different clubs internationally.

-UEFA Coefficient
+UEFA coefficient

 The UEFA club coefficients are based on the results of clubs competing in the five previous seasons of the UEFA Champions League, UEFA Europa League and UEFA Europa Conference League.
 The rankings determine the seeding of each club in relevant UEFA competition draws.
 The table and graph below show the progress of City's rankings in these coefficients since they re-entered the Europa League competition in 2010–11 as of the end of the season specified.